CortexIntelligentAutomation/docs/content/en/docs/2022.9/Reference/Blocks/ssh/execute-ssh-command/execute-ssh-command-block.md

 ### Opening Sessions

-The Execute Ssh Command block automatically handles creating and opening session for the specified [Ssh Session Details][Ssh Session Details Property] using the following rules:
+The Execute Ssh Command block automatically handles creating and opening a session for the specified [Ssh Session Details][Ssh Session Details Property] using the following rules:

 - If a session does not exist, a new session will be created, opened and used when the block runs.
 - If a session already exists but is closed, the session will be opened and used when the block runs.
-- If a session already exists and is open, the session will used the block runs.
+- If a session already exists and is open, the session will be used when the block runs.

 For information on how to explicitly close a session, please see [Closing Sessions][].